kulpae/dotfiles/README.md

 My own dot files.

-Currently there are dorfiles for:
+Currently there are dotfiles for:

 * vim